 Let the sauce come to a boil.
 Cook for a few minutes until the sauce is nice and thick, stirring often.

-All cooked healthy chicken stir fry ingredients in a skillet.
+Chicken, vegetables and stir fry sauce in a skillet.

 Combine ingredients and garnish: Return cooked chicken breast, onion and bell peppers to the wok and mix everything together.
 Throw on some sesame seeds and your chicken stir fry is ready!